-Kowa America recently released the Kowa TSN-EX16 Extender.
+Kowa America recently released the TSN-EX16 Extender.
 The extender is placed between the body of a Kowa TSN-880 or TSN-770 spotting scope body and the eyepiece and multiplies the standard magnification by 1.6x.
 This is analogous to photographic lens extenders that mount between a camera’s lens and body.
 With the current 25-60x zoom eyepiece (Kowa TE-11WZ) that fits these spotting scopes, the resultant magnification becomes 40-96x!

 But what about the historical downsides of extenders?
 How does the optical quality hold up?
 Is there much loss of light?
 What about sharpness and clarity?
 I took out my trusty TSN-884 and Panasonic Lumix G6 to find out.
 An accommodating Peregrine Falcon stayed long enough for me to get some test shots.
 Continue reading

 The American White Pelican (Pelecanus erythrorhynchos) is one of two species of pelican in North America, along with the Brown Pelican (Pelecanus occidentalis).
 While occasionally seen in the same locations, American White Pelicans and Brown Pelicans prefer different habitats and their manner of feeding is as different as their plumage.

 This Black-billed Magpie was photographed in Denver Colorado.
 It is common to see either of the American Magpie species walking on the ground foraging for food.

 The magpies of North America are very visually distinctive from other birds and thus easy to identify.
 Although the Black-billed Magpie is very similar in appearance to the European Magpie, it is larger and genetically unique.
 DNA analysis places our two magpies as separate from the European Magpie.
-Under the same DNA distinctions that the American Magpies were divided from the European Magpies, the Korean subspecies should also be divided as a unique species.The ancestral magpies, after dispersing across Eurasia and becoming isolated in Korea, then crossed over the Bering Land Bridge into the Americas at about 3 to 4 million years ago.Strictly speaking, using DNA comparisons our two magpie species.
+DNA distinctions caused the AOS to divide the American Magpies from the European Magpies.
+The same logic should apply to the Korean subspecies.The ancestral magpies, after dispersing across Eurasia and becoming isolated in Korea, then crossed over the Bering Land Bridge into the Americas at about 3 to 4 million years ago.Strictly speaking, using DNA comparisons, the AOS (American Ornithological Society) could potentially merge our two magpie species.
 Continue reading

 Olive-backed Pipit – Previous Continental Records